ramenguy99/xpg/ROADMAP.md

     - [x] framegraph
 - [x] Check support for present modes
 - [x] Cleanup gfx wrappers -> do not like alloca / dynamic alloc, maybe should just wrap the vulkan types for defaults?
+- [ ] Expose swapchain format / colorspace creation info
+- [ ] Debug case where frame count < swapchain frame count.
+Check with lastest vulkan sdk validation on.
+One option seems to have a separate array of semaphores, one per swapchain frame, unfortunately I think we need to keep an other index just for that.

 Python:
 - [x] Check if there is a better way to do imports that works more intuitively